ivanczar/marketplace-scraper/README.md

 ## How to run in container
 Ensure you have Docker installed on your system.
-Clone the repo onto your system (if ARM, clone "ARM64" branch).
+Clone the repo onto your system.
 Create a .env file with the variables specified in the docker-compose.yaml file and modify the volume mapping paths in the docker-compose file to suit your system.
 Run the following command to start a container in detached mode:

 ```bash
 docker compose up -d